Professor of Economics and Health Services Policy and Practice

 Fax: (401) 863-3351

-Andrew Foster came to Brown in 1998 and is the current PSTC Director.
-He is an empirical microeconomist workings in the areas of population, development, and environmental economics.
+Andrew Foster came to Brown in 1998 and served as the PSTC director from 2011-2016.
+He is an empirical microeconomist working in the areas of population, development, and environmental economics.
 He has particular interest in sources of long economic and social mobility in low income rural areas.

 - Groundwater and Land Management in Rural India